MERA-Evaluation/MERA_CODE/README.md

 Now there are two evaluation regimes:

+### Remote Scoring

-1. **Remote Scoring** (default): quick setup for cloud-based scoring — install only core dependencies, run the evaluation, and submit resulting ZIP-archive to our website to get the score.
-You will not get the metrics even for public datasets (for each dataset you will see "bypass" placeholder instead of actual metrics) in terminal.
+**Remote Scoring** (default): quick setup for cloud-based scoring — install only core dependencies, run the evaluation, and submit resulting ZIP-archive to our website to get the score.

+> You will not get the metrics even for public datasets (for each dataset you will see "bypass" placeholder instead of actual metrics) in terminal.

 <details>
 <summary>
 Details on Remote Scoring
 </summary>
-> Just install only those libraries that are required to get the model's generations (answers for the queries of each task).
+Just install only those libraries that are required to get the model's generations (answers for the queries of each task).
-> All answers are packed in a zip archive that is uploaded into the submission form on the website.
-Then the remote deploy makes all the scoring in an isolated environment.
-> The mtrics will appear on the submission page in your account once the scoring is over.
 </details>

 ```bash